vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > *Thus the heavens and the earth were finished*, and all the host of them.
 And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.
 And *God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made*.
 {% ct 'Genesis 2:1-3' %}

-Part of the Ten Commandments given to Moses on Mount Sinai was the fourth commandment regarding the seventh day Sabbath, but the Sabbath was actually established at the end of the very first week of creation.
-It was to be a monument of time, a weekly reminder to the human race of their Creator God and a weekly testimony of their allegiance to Him.
-Unlike a physical monument, this was a universally accessible one that any person could honor, regardless of his or her location.
+Part of the Ten Commandments God gave to Moses on Mount Sinai is the fourth commandment, established at the end of the very first week of creation.
+The seventh-day Sabbath is a monument of time, both a weekly reminder of our Creator God and a weekly testimony of our allegiance to Him.
+Unlike a physical one, a time-based monument is universally accessible to all, regardless of location, thus eliminating the need for expensive pilgrimages, for it simply comes to us.

 ## Did Jesus keep it?
 Was it kept after His ascension?